Santandersecurityresearch/asvs/README.md

 The OWASP Application Security Verification Standard (ASVS) is a community-effort to establish a framework of security requirements and controls that focus on normalising the functional and non-functional security controls required when designing, developing and testing modern web applications.

-The ASVS is free to download as a PDF, but this is 2018 so we have taken the PDF and converted it into a web application (based on django).
+You can access the ASVS via Github, but we wanted to make this more accessible to all as a web application (based on django).
 The key aim of the web application is to allow individuals or companies a quick and easy way to understand the ASVS controls, and where to find information on meeting those controls.

 When we built Marbles, our aim was the following: